 If you are currently living outside the U.S.: Present the I-20 or DS-2019 to the U.S. consulate or embassy in your home country to obtain the F-1 student or J-1 exchange visitor visa.
 If you are a Canadian citizen, you do not need a visa to study in the U.S.; however, you must show the I-20 or DS-2019 to enter the U.S.

-Entry to the U.S. is allowed up to 30 days before the program start date listed on your I-20 or DS-2019 document.
+Entry to the U.S. is allowed up to 30 calendar days before the program start date listed on your I-20 or DS-2019 document.

 If you are an F-1 or J-1 student transferring from another college or high school within the U.S.: Inform the international student advisor at your current school or most recent school of full-time attendance that you want to transfer your record to the Office of Undergraduate Admissions at the University of Illinois.
 The international student advisor must release or transfer out your record in SEVIS, which then permits us to create a transfer-in I-20 or DS-2019.
 We don't complete transfer-in forms.
 Our SEVIS school codes are CHI214F01070000 for F-1 visa holders and P-1-00209 for J-1 visa holders.

 Notify us via email or by calling +1 217-333-0302 before applying to the Intensive English Institute.